DavidOppenauer/CCL1/diary.md

-12/1/25
+13/1/25
+Today I familiarized myself with the base template Lucas provided us, I made a map, that the player could jump around in and made an enemy with the pacman ghost AI.

 14/1/25
+Today I tried making the movement triggers of the basetemplate vertical.
+So that the camera draws the level around diffent axes, it didn't work.
+Then I started working on making a new camera system based on a Youtube Tutorial, I molded the code from the video into a more overseeable structure like in the base template, because the guy in the video has EVERYTHING in one .js File, yuck!

 15/1/25
+Today I gave up on the tutorial video and started all over AGAIN!, this time I am only going to use the camera of a certain other Tutorial video that looks promising.
+It functions by only drawing the canvas in a certain spot and moving that spots x and y coordinates.

 16/1/25
+The camera works today I tried to make the gravity work with said camera, I didn't end up working!

 17/1/25
 Today I finally gave up on the seperate camera.
-I made the player stationary and made the map move around him.
+I started all over again and made the player stationary and made the map move around him.
 Lucas then helped me for two hours to make a new gravity engine.

 18/1/25
 Today I tried to fix the gravity fuction... no luck.